rosen-bridge/operation/docs/guard/setup.md

     url: 'YOUR_NODE_URL'
 ```

+> Note: Make sure the Ergo node have extra indexing turned on.

 ### Initial Height

 Specify **current height** of Ergo blockchain as initial height.
 The scanner will start on this height to capture any reported events.